 Torsion springs are more expensive for a reason.
 They can haul heavier weight, and are more durable.
 They also offer better balance and are more enclosed, making them the safer option.

 Take all those factors into consideration to figure out which is the best option for you.
+Also spare some time to decide for chain or belt drive garage door openers.

 Garage door springs are meant to handle heavy weight and extreme tension.
 If they were to break, some of the options are easier to replace than others.
 To reduce chances of risk, we suggest consulting with a professional before attempting to install anything on your own.